jacerong/TASS-2017/docs/installation.rst

     >> from model_selection import build_vectorization_based_classifiers
     >> build_vectorization_based_classifiers('intertass')

-As a result, this Python function creates the ``/jacerong/experimentation/intertass-model-selection-results.tsv`` file whose structure is described below.
+As a result, this Python function creates the ``/jacerong/experimentation/intertass-model-selection-results.tsv`` file whose structure is described below:

 - *negation_id*: parameter setting used to instantiate the negation detection module.
 This identifier corresponds to one of the keys of the ``NEGATION_SETTINGS`` dictionary in the ``/jacerong/sentiment_analysis.py`` file.
 - *lexicon_id*.
 - *analyzer*: how the n-gram feature vector is made. ``word`` or ``char`` means the feature vector is made of word or character n-grams, respectively; ``both``, instead, means the feature vector is made by concatenating word and character n-grams.
 - *word_ngram_range*: range of n-values for different word n-grams to be extracted. ``(-1,-1)`` when ``analyzer`` is ``char``.
 - *char_ngram_range*: range of n-values for different character n-grams to be extracted. ``(-1,-1)`` when ``analyzer`` is ``word``.
-- *lowercase*: convert all characters to lowercase before tokenizing.
+- *lowercase*: if ``True``, all characters are converted to lowercase before tokenizing.
 - *max_df*: tokens whose document frequency is higher than this threshold are ignored.
 - *min_df*: tokens whose document frequency is lower than this threshold are ignored.
-- *binary*: If True, the term frequency (tf) is binary.
+- *binary*: if ``True``, the term frequency (tf) is binary.
-- *algo*: whether the algorithm utilized is 'LogisticRegression' or 'LinearSVC'.
+- *algo*: whether the algorithm utilized is ``LogisticRegression`` or ``LinearSVC``.
 - *C*: penalty parameter.
 - *cv_score*: mean cross-validated score for the parameter setting.

 *This process may take several days to complete*.

-**2. Filtering the best n first-level classifiers and preparing level-one data**.
-The ``prepare_level_one_data`` function in the ``/jacerong/experimentation/model_selection.py`` file filters the best *n* first-level classifiers according to their predictive performance on cross validation.
-Then, it persists these first-level classifiers in the ``/jacerong/model_persistence/intertass/`` path, and saves their out-of-fold predictions in the ``/jacerong/experimentation/level-one-data/intertass/`` path.
-Out-of-fold predictions will be used to train second-level classifiers, i.e. the ones that take level-one predictions and then optimally combine them to obtain a better final prediction.
+**2. Filtering the best first-level classifiers and preparing level-one data**.
+The ``prepare_level_one_data`` function in the ``/jacerong/experimentation/model_selection.py`` file filters the best ``n`` first-level classifiers according to their predictive performance on cross validation.
+Then, it persists these first-level classifiers and the vectorizers in the ``/jacerong/model_persistence/intertass/classifiers/`` and ``/jacerong/model_persistence/intertass/vectorizers/`` paths, respectively, and saves their out-of-fold predictions as the level-one data in the ``/jacerong/experimentation/level-one-data/intertass/`` path.
+These out-of-fold predictions will be used to train second-level classifiers, i.e. the ones that take level-one predictions and then optimally combine them to obtain a better final prediction.

 ::